MauritiusOfficial Name: Republic of Mauritius

 Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Mauritius.
 While no entry restrictions exist for temporary visitors with HIV/AIDS, those seeking residency or work permits face restrictions.
-Please verify this information with the Embassy of Mauritius in the United States before you travel.
+Please verify this information with the Embassy of the Republic of Mauritius before you travel.

-As of September 26, 2014, no travelers who have visited the following countries since June 2014 may enter Mauritius: Democratic Republic of Congo, Guinea, Liberia, Nigeria, Senegal, and Sierra Leone.
+Travelers who have visited the following countries with active Ebola Virus Disease transmission will not be allowed entry: Guinea, Liberia, and Sierra Leone.
 This information is subject to change with short notice and should be verified on the website of the Ministry of Foreign Affairs.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

 U.S. citizens should avoid crowds and street demonstrations, maintain a low profile and